 Common Misconceptions and Pitfalls

-• Assuming All Functions Have Elementary Antiderivatives: Not all functions have antiderivatives that can be expressed in terms of elementary functions (polynomials, exponentials, trigonometric functions, etc.).
-For example, e^(-x²) has an antiderivative, but it cannot be expressed in a simple, closed form.
+- Assuming All Functions Have Elementary Antiderivatives: Not all functions have antiderivatives that can be expressed in terms of elementary functions (polynomials, exponentials, trigonometric functions, etc.).
+Here's one way to look at it: e^(-x²) has an antiderivative, but it cannot be expressed in a simple, closed form.
 This doesn't invalidate the fundamental theorem; it just means we can't easily find the antiderivative.

 Applications of the Fundamental Theorem